-Deliberations Regarding IGO Jurisdictional Immunity and Registrant Rights
+Deliberations Regarding IGO Immunity and Registrant Rights

 The EPDP team noted the report that an external legal expert, Professor Edward Swaine, had provided to the IGO-INGO Access to Curative Rights Protections PDP, which included the conclusion that requiring a complainant to submit to Mutual Jurisdiction, as is the case under the UDRP and URS, can amount to a waiver of jurisdictional immunity by an IGO.
 Relatedly, the EPDP team acknowledged that removing this requirement for IGO Complainants could prejudice a registrant’s right and ability to have an initial UDRP or URS determination reviewed judicially.
-In addition, the EPDP team recognized that a successful claim of jurisdictional immunity by an IGO means that the court in question will decline to assume jurisdiction in the case, with the result that there will not be a substantive hearing on the merits of the case and the outcome of the initial UDRP or URS determination will therefore stand.
+In addition, the EPDP team recognized that a successful assertion of immunity by an IGO means that the court in question will decline to proceed with the case, with the result that the outcome of the initial UDRP or URS determination will therefore stand.

-The EPDP team considered several proposals that could allow for the recognition of IGO immunities and privileges without adversely affecting a registrant’s right to file proceedings in a court of competent jurisdiction: in particular, the benefits and risks of developing an appeal process internal to the UDRP and URS (i.e., where appeals from an initial UDRP or URS panel decision would be reviewed by a panel comprising experienced UDRP or URS panelists) compared with allowing for a voluntary arbitration process.
+The EPDP team considered several proposals that could allow for the recognition of IGO privileges and immunities without adversely affecting a registrant’s right to file proceedings in a court: in particular, the benefits and risks of developing an appeal process internal to the UDRP and URS (i.e., where appeals from an initial UDRP or URS panel decision would be reviewed by a panel comprising experienced UDRP or URS panelists) compared with allowing for a voluntary arbitration process.
 The EPDP team reviewed proposals concerning the required elements for either an appeal process or an arbitration option, covering matters ranging from the selection of an appeals panel or arbitral tribunal and how to ensure their neutrality, to the procedural rules that should apply to either process option.
-Ultimately, the Work Track determined that making the option of voluntary arbitration explicit in the UDRP [and URS] was a more appropriate path forward, as this would not entail building a new and untried appeal process into the existing dispute resolution mechanisms, with potential consequences for future disputes involving non-IGO parties.
+While some EPDP team members believed that an internal appeals process was the most efficient path forward (e.g. pointing to the process that Nominet has been using in the “.uk” ccTLD), ultimately, other members of the Work Track did not agree and preferred making the option of voluntary arbitration explicit in the UDRP [and URS].

-Having accepted that it would be appropriate to continue to work on an arbitration process rather than a new appeal mechanism, the EPDP team discussed what aspects of an arbitration proceeding would need to be incorporated into the UDRP [and URS] as requirements.
+Having accepted that it would be appropriate to continue to work on an arbitration process rather than an internal appeal mechanism, the EPDP team discussed what aspects of an arbitration proceeding would need to be incorporated into the UDRP [and URS] as requirements.
 The EPDP team reached agreement on several elements, e.g., the arbitration must be conducted as a substantive review of the case, and the registrar’s lock on the disputed domain must be maintained for the duration of the relevant proceedings.
 At this stage, however, the EPDP team was not able to reach preliminary agreement on two specific questions:

-Whether a losing registrant should have the ability to first file a case in court, while preserving their option to go to arbitration should the court decline to assume jurisdiction over the case due to the IGO’s immunity from the jurisdiction of that court; and
+Whether a losing registrant should have the ability to preserve the option to go to arbitration if it decides to first file a case in court and the court does not allow the case to proceed on the grounds of the IGO’s jurisdictional immunity ; and

-What the applicable law should be for an arbitration proceeding.
+What the substantive law should apply in the arbitration proceeding.

+Some EPDP team members believe that preserving the option for a registrant to go to arbitration following an unsuccessful attempt to invoke judicial consideration of its case represents a “second bite at the apple”, while other members thought that retaining the registrant’s ability to choose to go to court as an initial option was important to ensure fairness as well as compliance with the GNSO Council’s instructions.
 The EPDP team’s initial conclusions can be found in Section 2.1.2.
 The text includes the options for these two questions that are currently under consideration.
 The EPDP team emphasizes that it intends for these recommendations to be interdependent, i.e., considered and adopted as a single package.